redmix-run/redmix/docs/docs/create-cedar-app.md

 - This will start your development server at `http://localhost:8910`.
 - Your API will be available at `http://localhost:8911`.
-- You can visit the Redwood GraphQL Playground at `http://localhost:8911/graphql`.
+- You can visit the CedarJS GraphQL Playground at `http://localhost:8911/graphql`.

 ## Flags